dgroomes/browser-extension-framework/example/README.md

     * > A modern runtime for JavaScript and TypeScript.
 1. Build the extension distribution:
     * `./build.sh`
-    * This will take 10+ seconds.
+    * This will take 20+ seconds.
 Deno is working hard to type check the TypeScript code.
 1. Open Chrome's extension settings page
     * Open Chrome to the URL: `chrome://extensions`
+    * Alternatively, follow the instructions in the [Firefox](#firefox) section below to install the extension in Firefox.
 1. Enable developer mode
     * Enable the *Developer mode* toggle control in the upper right corner of the page
 1. Install the extension